SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 Be sure to have things that you can post on a weekly or daily basis as they happen, such as changes in Federal interest rates.
 (Super boring, but your followers might really dig that kind of stuff.)
 You also want to have ideas for posts that you can plan and schedule ahead of time, like Christmas or Veteran’s Day.
 Do you have a blog?
 Ideally you want to be sharing things YOU create.
 Not just sharing all the time.
 Sharing isn’t always caring.
 This isn’t a Coke commercial.

 #### Here are some started ideas:

+* Make a list of news resources you want to check on a regular basis for articles that you clients are interested in.
+This could also include twitter accounts, Facebook accounts or some other social media channel that inspires you:
+* wallstreet journal
+* growINdiana.net
+* GoogleMaps

+* new data and statistics that can help them do their job better
+* quarterly reports or graphs showing how things are changing over time
+* Offer a twitter Q&A to help people understand what you do or answer their longtime questions.

+People want to peer into your life or the life of your company.
+What is going on?
+Any cool team-building events coming up in the future?
+A big benefit dinner?
+A group trip to a Dave Matthews concert?

+* Take pictures
+* Live stream!
+(FB, Twitter and Insta all allow this)
+* Video Interview other people who are there
+* Use event hashtags and tag other companies or groups that are present.

 Post list